Table of Contents

 False

 Return True when x s true, otherwise False.
-The built-in True and False are two instance of class bool.
+The built-in True and False are two instances of class bool.

 >>> 1==2